Horse or Equine Stomach and Hind Gut Ulcers

 Foods with vitamins for all horses, if you desire:

 A few carrots (Vit.
 A), 1 Tablespoon Brewer's Yeast (Vit.
 B) this really helps with calming, Orange peel powder (Vit.
 C), Green Tea powder (L-Theanine helps with calming)

 I do not feed any grains.
 These are hard on the horse's stomach and extremely difficult to digest.

-I also do NOT feed any synthetic vitamins/mineral supplements or concentrated feeds.
+I also do NOT feed any vitamins/mineral supplements or concentrated feeds.
 Many studies of these have shown that most of these do NOT contain the amounts of supplements they CLAIM are in their feed.
 Currently, there is NO regulation for animal feeds and supplements to make sure the labels match what's inside.
 Plus most charge from 200% up to 500% of what it costs them to make and package these products.
 Basically, you are spending a lot of money on something that may or may not contain the labeled ingredients.

 Shows: Increase to a full dose of Omeprazole at least four days before any show or traveling and continue this through the entire show.
-I also feed 1 dose of Ranitidine at feeding before showing.
+I also feed 1 dose of Ranitidine at feeding before showing along with 2 packages of Sucrafate.
 I make sure her stomach is full of hay pellets before riding.
-Then, I also give her 100 cc of Mylanta or 5 Tums right before mounting and before entering the arena.
+Then, I may also give her 100 cc of Mylanta or 5 Tums right before mounting and before entering the arena.

 There are a lot of theories about the causes of ulcers and how they should be treated.
 Although I agree with them, there is no guarantee that by doing these things, your horse will never have ulcers.